asmi92/AngularJavaEE7/README.md

-# Java EE 7 - Angular - Sample Application #
+# Angular Java EE 7 - Sample Application #

 ## How to run ? ##